Is Your Basement Waterproof?

 Sump pumps can be instrumental in managing water flow into your basement and are the most popular interior basement waterproofing methods.
 If you already have a sump pump but are still having waterproofing issues with your basement then there are a few ways to diagnose the problem.
 Is your sump letting in enough water to thoroughly let the water drain?
 Also, make sure you have a reliable sump pump and have one on hand as a spare.
 Look for a higher quality pump that can take the load of water that flows into your house’s basement.
 The higher power sump pumps tend to run a little quieter as well, which is a great benefit.
 The location of your sump pump can be an issue as well.
 We recommend placing your sump pump as close to the foundation as you can.
 The closer to the foundation the better.

 Many older houses with foundations using super porous materials such as a stone Season foundation can’t always keep water from the exterior out.
 For this reason some older houses have French Drains that are used to collect and move rain water away from your house.
 Learn more about how to dig and install a French Drain in this great article.

-Cracks in the foundation, floor or the basement can always be sealed up.
-For guarantee on the longevity of the crack repair you are best to call a professional.
+Cracks in the foundation, floor or the basement can be repaired.
+For guarantee on the longevity of the crack repair you are best to call a professional concrete contractor.
 Learn more about how to spot the signs of a problematic foundation crack.